Cyril Descours: Career

 He also co-starred in an adaptation of the 1956 novel Madame Solario, as the brother of the title character.
 As a young man who goes to Paris to pursue a singing career he starred in the 2011 TV film Le Chant des Sirènes (The Siren's song) which won the prize for best film at the La Rochelle film festival that year.

 2013 brought another period drama Une femme dans la Révolution (A Woman during the revolution) where he played a young député of the Tiers-État, who has a passionate affair with a young peasant.
 In a short that year he played the lead singer in a pop group, Boys Band Théorie and also sang the theme song by Alex Beaupain.

-Leading and starring roles followed, in films - Ciel rouge (Red sky), shot entirely in Viet Nam, as Philippe Merlen, a French sergeant who deserts to save a Viet Minh prisoner, which results in a brief romance, Les Gardiennes (The care-taking women) as Georges - and television dramas such as Peur sur la base (On the base of fear) as a naval rating suspected of murder, Mystère au Louvre (Mystery at the Louvre) as Frédéric Delage, an acrobat who becomes involved in a daring jewel theft, the mini-series Laëtitia, based on real events, as Judge Martinot, and in another series De Gaulle, l’éclat et le secret (De Gaulle, the splendour and the secret) as Geoffroy Chodron de Courcel.
+Leading and starring roles followed, in films - Ciel rouge (Red sky), shot entirely in Viet Nam, as Philippe Merlen, a French sergeant who deserts to save a Viet Minh prisoner, which results in a brief romance, Les Gardiennes (The care-taking women) as Georges - and television dramas such as Peur sur la base (On the base of fear) as a naval rating suspected of murder, Mystère au Louvre (Mystery at the Louvre) on France 2 as Frédéric Delage, an acrobat who becomes involved in a daring jewel theft, the mini-series Laëtitia, based on real events, as Judge Martinot, and in another series De Gaulle, l’éclat et le secret (De Gaulle, the splendour and the secret) as Geoffroy Chodron de Courcel.

 He took the lead role in a 2021 France 2 adaptation of Philippe Claudel's autobiographical novel Le Bruit des trousseaux (The jangling of bunches of keys) about a prison teacher who begins to sacrifice his own life through vicarious involvement with life in prison and that of its inmates, his students.

 In 2011 he featured with Emma Watson in a two-minute video advert for a new Lancôme perfume, filmed in Paris.

 Alongside screen work, Descours has continued in stage productions, in both classic and modern plays.
 In 2015 with three other actors (and musicians) he formed a group to practice non-verbal theatre skills on a regular basis; this resulted in productions seen in Paris and Barcelona.

 On radio he has appeared as Léon in Madame Bovary on France Culture in 2017.

 Cyril Descours is a black belt in karate 2nd Dan, having started at the age of 12, and also practices swimming, roller skating, snowboarding, tennis and riding.
 He has co-authored two karate books for children.